-R De-select.
+₽.
+De-select.
 De-selects all objects and switches off all tools i.e. puts the map back into "neutral".
 Also: Single-right click switches off tools.
 Double-right click de-selects object(s).
 Move.
 Click on this tool to select Move, then drag the selected object to where you want it to be.
-Switch Off: Right click. 푝 Nail Locks a node to its current position.
-Used if you want to rotate a building about a corner.
-Slide.
+Switch Off: Right click. 畢 Nail Locks a node to its current position.
+Used if you want to rotate a building about a corner. ■ Slide.
 Select the object, then this tool, hold the Shift key down and slide the object to its desired position.
 Do NOT use the mouse buttons - simply slide the mouse.
-Rotate.
+2 Rotate.
 Select the object, then this tool, hold the Shift key down and rotate the object.
 Do NOT use the mouse buttons - simply slide the mouse. × Delete Object.
-Deletes the selected object(s).

-Group Objects Links objects so that they can be treated as one, Often used when trimming a map.
-E a Ungroup Objects Undoes the grouping so that objects are now treated individually. Ħ Select Enclosed Selects all available objects (ie those on selectable layers) within the selected polygon. • Select Neighbours Selects all those selectable objects that touch or cross a selected line or polygon.
+Deletes the selected object(s). みな Group Objects Links objects so that they can be treated as one, Often used when trimming a map. ₹\$a Ungroup Objects Undoes the grouping so that objects are now treated individually.
+Select Enclosed Selects all available objects (ie those on selectable layers) within the selected polygon.
+0 Select Neighbours Selects all those selectable objects that touch or cross a selected line or polygon.
 Often used in connection with trimming a map.
 Z Move to Layer .
 Moves the selected object(s) to the selected layer.
 Useful for when you've drawn objects on the map or added text to the map and then realised that the new objects were on the wrong layer.
 Switch Off: Single-shot operation, no switch off required.
+No icon Transform Displays a panel which lets objects be scaled up or down and/or rotated by a specified angle relative to the main map.